banaio/www-bana-io/docs/resume/cover-letter.md

 <!-- A role involving web technologies hosted on a cloud-based backend.
 I’ve worked on all the tiers of a software product, so I can appreciate the different concerns expressed at each level.
 I feel the latest trend in web technologies; quick prototyping, large selection of libraries, ease of programming and its cross-platform support is where the future is heading.
 This, distributed systems and big data algorithms are where I am focusing my current efforts—all of which are equally interesting to me. -->

+I am **only** looking for a fully remote Golang - Senior Software Engineer - role.

 ### Introduction and background

 I am a well-rounded Software Engineer, and I understand what it takes to release a product having worked on the back-end, front-end, testing and finally the deployment aspect of several products.